JohnMunsch/selfhelp/README.md

 # selfhelp

-**Note: Super important.
-Everything written below is about what selfhelp will be.
-I'm still working on it and it's not quite there yet, though it's coming along quickly.**

 ## Overview

-**selfhelp** is not exactly a library, it's more of an example set of code which demonstrates a Node.js server capable of running from the command line which has a web based UI and self updating to new versions.
+**selfhelp** is not exactly a library, it's more of an example set of code which demonstrates a Node.js server capable of running from the command line which has a web based UI and updating itself to new versions.

 It automatically checks for new versions and then (either manually or automatically) downloads, verifies, installs, and restarts itself.